Capillary/api-documentation/source/includes/_customer.md

 ### Error Codes
 Code | Description
 ---- | -----------
-8069 | The customer is merged into another account 8065 | No customer found in the given source with the given identifier 8015 | No customer found with the given identifier 8063 | Unable to fetch segmentation details
+8069 | The customer is merged into another account.
+8065 | No customer found in the given source with the given identifier.
+8015 | No customer found with the given identifier.
+8063 | Unable to fetch segmentation details.
-8062 | Unable to fetch loyalty points
+8062 | Unable to fetch loyalty points.
-8045 | Account id is not passed
+8045 | Account id is not passed.
-8012 | Source is invalid
+8012 | Invalid source passed.